PayPal: A Digital Payment Solution for Everyone

 - Making a Trade: After a week of trading, Sarah makes a profit of $200.
 She decides to withdraw her profits back to her PayPal account.

 - Withdrawal Process: Sarah initiates a withdrawal, which takes about 1-3 business days to process.
-She waits patiently while keeping track of her trades.

 This scenario illustrates how PayPal can enhance a trader's flexibility and efficiency in managing funds.